B.A. in Anthropology, Magna Cum Laude, Columbia University

-Jackson was born in the San Juan Mountains of Colorado, where he developed an innate love for the outdoors, great heights, deep snow, and the smell of pinyon in the sun.
-As he grew up hiking through the beauty of this place, it inspired him to embrace writing and photography as his artistic media.
+Jackson was born and raised in the Rocky Mountains of Colorado, where he developed a love for the outdoors, great heights, and the smell of ponderosa in the sun.
+These mountains taught him to appreciate the importance of place in one’s life, while his parents’ stories of traveling the world made him eager to explore faraway lands, learn foreign languages, and connect with different people.
 After graduating from Boulder High School, Jackson took a gap year to work, volunteer, and travel in South America and western Europe.
-During that time, he honed his Spanish skills and learned Portuguese and French as well.
-He also discovered the joys of farming and rock-climbing and the thrill of the open road.
+During that time, he honed his Spanish skills and dabbled in Portuguese and French as well.
+He also discovered the joys of farming and rock climbing and the thrill of the open road.

 At Columbia University, pursuing his interest in other cultures, Jackson majored in anthropology.
 He also took on a new linguistic challenge and began studying Mandarin Chinese, while still keeping up with his Spanish.
 He spent summers working on farms in Costa Rica and Colorado, as well an archaeological dig in China.
 Jackson has always approached travel as an educational experience and found it to be at least as valuable as his formal education.
 In all his travels and studies, he has been fascinated by how people and landscapes interact and has learned so much from the different peoples and lands that he has encountered.